-People ask me all the time what makes a great digital white paper, special report, guidebook or handbook… depending on what they call them.
-(Note: If you are new to download publishing, do some split tests to discover which label—white paper, special report, handbook or guidebook—your consumers prefer… let them vote with their wallets in a clean A/B/C/D test…. you will likely be surprised by the results.)
+If you are new to digital publishing, do some split tests to discover which label—white paper, special report, handbook or guidebook—your consumers prefer… let them vote with their wallets in a clean test…. you will likely be surprised by the results.

-A good white paper is an adult education product designed for a motivated learner who is looking for a thorough, well researched, in-depth answer to a specific question or concern.
-In the case of UHP, the consumer’s question is usually about a specific condition and how to live with it.
+At its core, a good white paper is an adult education product designed for a motivated learner who is looking for a thorough, well researched, in-depth answer to a specific question or concern.
+You may find them called white papers and special reports more often in B2B, and they may be called handbooks and guidebooks in B2C.

 What is a white paper?

 First, at 60–80 pages, on average, they are the perfect length.
 They are long enough to be in-depth and credible on a single topic, while remaining much shorter than a book.
 Ideally, white papers are 24,000 to 32,000 words vs. 70,000 to 90,000 words for a bookstore book.

 Second, depending on the topic, they can be heavily illustrated with line drawings, charts, and tables — all designed to enhance understanding.

 Third, the graphic design and layout are clean, stark, and pristine with an “academic” feel.
 A white paper is — wait for it — white.
 It doesn’t need to be four-color, flashy, or overly designed.
 At some primal level of consciousness, its austere “look and feel” adds to a white paper’s authority.
 The medium never overwhelms the message.

 Fourth, in order to be consumer-friendly, the finished document is designed to be printed on 8½” x 11” paper.
 In the digital age, many consumers want to be able to buy a white paper, download it immediately, and maybe print it out on their own computer printer.
 Our research shows that at 60-80 pages, most consumers — regardless of age — choose to print them out rather than read them on a computer screen.